fabric8-quickstarts/karaf2-camel-rest-sql/README.redhat.md

 ### Running the example in OpenShift

-It is assumed that OpenShift platform is already running.
-If not, you can find details how to [Install OpenShift at your site](https://docs.openshift.com/enterprise/3.1/install_config/install/index.html).
+It is assumed that:
+- OpenShift platform is already running, if not you can find details how to [Install OpenShift at your site](https://docs.openshift.com/container-platform/3.3/install_config/index.html).

-Besides, it is assumed that a MySQL service is already running on the platform.
-You can find more information how to [run MySQL using the Docker image provided by OpenShift](https://docs.openshift.com/enterprise/3.1/using_images/db_images/mysql.html).
+- Your system is configured for Fabric8 Maven Workflow, if not you can find a [Get Started Guide](https://access.redhat.com/documentation/en/red-hat-jboss-middleware-for-openshift/3/single/red-hat-jboss-fuse-integration-services-20-for-openshift/)
+- The Red Hat MySQL xPaaS product should already be installed and running on your OpenShift installation, one simple way to run a MySQL service is following the documentation of the MySQL xPaaS image for OpenShift related to the `mysql-ephemeral` template.

 The example can be deployed using a single goal: